volumetricperformance/raspberry-capture-kit/README.md

-# Realsense to Twitch RTMP streaming pipeline
+# Realsense to RTMP streaming pipeline

-make sure there is an environment variable on your machine for Twitch streaming key called TWITCH_KEY.
+This program can run on MacOS/Ubuntu/Raspbian.
+Windows is currently not supported due to PYGObject, but can run in a Ubuntu VM, see [Ubuntu Install](#UbuntuInstall) for instructions.
+Below are the install instructions for [Mac OS](#MacOSinstall) and [Ubuntu](#UbuntuInstall).

 ### To install realsense SDK on a raspberry pi: